johnolafenwa/deepstack-docs/src/custom-models/datasetprep/index.rst

 Preparing Your Dataset
 =======================
-To train your object detection model, you need to prepare your dataset in the YOLO format.
+To train your object detection model, you need to prepare your dataset in the YOLO format ( `Click here to learn more on the YOLO format <https://github.com/AlexeyAB/Yolo_mark/issues/60>`_ ).
 To do this, we shall use LabelIMG, an open source tool that makes the process simpler.

 Step 1: Install LabelIMG